-Perhaps the question that everyone wants to know is how are Canadians affording homes that are so expensive when compared to the standard average salary in the city they live in?
+Perhaps the question that everyone wants to know is, how are Canadians affording million dollar homes when the standard average salary can’t afford to pay for them?
 Regardless if the housing market is in decline like Calgary or Vancouver, or steaming hot like Toronto, Halifax and Montreal, house prices in Canada have increased exponentially while wages have remained relatively flat.

 This has led to a huge disparity between those who have and those who don’t.
 In fact, it’s not much about the wage gap that devastates Canadians, but a wealth gap.
 The reality of it is that those that own real estate are much well off than those that don’t own real estate.